theronburger/Rulie/app/README.md

-## General Notes

-Implement error handling wherever possible
-Implement logging using sentry.io’s electron package @sentry/electron Write code with testing in mind.
-This make writing the tests later easier.

-Looking forward to your response,
-Theron

-# Notes

-`eslint(no-restricted-syntax)`
-iterators/generators require regenerator-runtime, which is too heavyweight for this guide to allow them.
-Separately, loops should be avoided in favor of array iterations.

-# Prompt
-+ Write the skeleton of each component commenting extensively
-+ As the lead dev, you will give this file to the other devs on the team.
-Write the spec for each method as a comment within the method so they know what to do.
-+ Declare and export all custom types
-+ Please only write each module when I ask for it.
-+ Please start with the mailEngine (mailEngine.ts)

-Please write the skeleton of the notificationEngine

 ## Stretch goals
 + The app should be able to be minimized to the menu bar
 + Clicking the notifications should open your mail client of choice, ideally taking you to the mail directly.
 Maybe using URI magic

 ## Notes